Skype for Business, Non-person accounts

 On this page you can find University-specific documentation about non-person accounts, used for purposes such as common area phones (CAP), role-based accounts, and response groups that answer multiple calls coming to a particular group or departmental phone line.

 Notification prior to Response Group activation

-As response groups are configured, Lync users who are part of a response group will get notification on their Windows Lync client that they were added to a response group (see below).
+As response groups are configured, Lync/Skype for Business users who are part of a response group will get notification on their Windows Lync or Skype for Business client that they were added to a response group (see below).
 To give some indication of when to expect this, Technology Services will notify the affected department's Pinnacle Department Managers when a certain response group is being activated.

 Notification after a Response Group activation

 Once a Response Group activation is completed, the original requester will be notified.

 If you need to make changes to an account, please email firstname.lastname@example.org with your changes.

 A report is available via Pinnacle that lists all phone numbers by Org ID.